jfperusse-bhvr/docker-reviewboard/README.md

 The requirements are PostgreSQL and memcached, you can use either dockersized versions of them, or external ones, e.g. installed on the host machine, or even third-party machines.

+## Changes in this clone

+    - Added installation of p4python

 ## Quickstart.
 Run dockerized reviewboard with all dockerized dependencies, and persistent data in a docker container.

     # Install postgres